Moderator Information

 Responsibility

-The responsibilities are:
+The mandatory responsibilities are:

-• Reviewing newly-registered accounts (esp. removing SEO accounts);
+- Reviewing newly-registered accounts (esp. removing SEO accounts);

-• Reviewing federating instances (esp. maintaining federation blocklists);
+- Reviewing federating instances (esp. maintaining federation blocklists);

-• Welcoming new users and aiding them in using our instances; and
+- Welcoming new users and aiding them in using our instances; and

-• Engaging in policy discussions, should rule changes are warranted.
+- Engaging in policy discussions, should rule changes are warranted.

 You are required to:

-• Engage in collective decision-making, notably to consult with peers, within and outside of the instances, should there be doubts.
+- Engage in collective decision-making, notably to consult with peers, within and outside of the instances, should there be doubts.
 Any decisions that could significantly impact large number of users must be discussed with me, who will hold a public commenting period; and

 Operation